ckan/extensions.ckan.org/extensions/googleanalytics.md

     (If there are other plugins activated, add this to the list.
 Each plugin should be separated with a space).

-4. If you are using this plugin with a version of CKAN \< 2.0 then you should also put the following in your ini file:
+4. If you are using this plugin with a version of CKAN &lt; 2.0 then you should also put the following in your ini file:

         ckan.legacy_templates = true